sharmavivek13/reddit-ds/README.md

 Run *web.py* for using *Bag of Words* and *web2.py* for *Word2Vec* model

+*search.py* takes a word and subreddit and returns all the past subreddits containing that word

 Dataset used :Reddit Top 2.5 Million(https://github.com/umbrae/reddit-top-2.5-million)

 Install the required modules of python using